Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 - The victim was under the age of 12 years at the time of the alleged sexual intercourse.

 Again, both of these elements can be proven by the statement of the victim herself.
 Physical evidence isn’t needed if the prosecutor believes the victim is credible.
-Obviously the lack of physical evidence makes your case stronger.
+But obviously the lack of physical evidence makes your case stronger.
 If there isn’t any DNA recovered, a rape kit isn’t utilized, and if there weren’t any witnesses to the incident, the accused no longer has to overcome those obstacles.

 But still, no physical evidence?